2013 Events

 Where: Leaves the Historical Society at 9:00am and returns at 5:00pm

-Price: HSRC Members $119 per person; Non-members $129 per person, includes bus transportation, guided tours and luncheon at Philipsburg Manor
+Price: $119/HSRC members; $129/Non-members.
+Includes bus transportation, guided tours and luncheon at Philipsburg Manor

 Join us on a tour of grand houses on the mighty Hudson!
 Our first stop will be Kykuit, the stunning classical-revival mansion that was home to four generations of Rockefellers, one of America's most famous families.
 Next, guests will enjoy a buffet lunch catered by Tastefully Yours at the café at Philipsburg Mano, the 18th-century farm and provisioning plant owned by Frederick Philipse III, whose Dutch family owned most of the land in the region.
 After lunch, we will travel to Sunnyside, the 1830s home of Washington Irving, whose writings include The Legend of Sleepy Hollow and Rip Van Winkle.